jacek-kaczmarek/10x-project/.ai/api-plan.md

 }
 ```

-**Note:** No database records are created until the user saves the collection via `/api/flashcards/collections`.
+**Note:** Flashcards are immediately saved to the database as candidates.
+User can then edit them via PATCH `/api/flashcards/:id` and activate them by changing status to 'active'.
 The `user_id` field will be properly set when authentication is implemented.

 ---